adafruit/Adafruit_TSL2561/README.md

 ## About this Driver ##

+Adafruit invests time and resources providing this open source code.
+Please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Kevin (KTOWN) Townsend for Adafruit Industries.
 Additions for interrupt support by Tim Jacobs in 2017.